microsoft/sqlworkshops-sql2022workshop/sql2022workshop/01_Introduction.md

 ## Licensing for SQL Server 2022

-SQL Server 2022 paid editions are licensed on individual instances using models like per core or with contract agreements such as Software Assurance (SA).
-SQL Server 2022 offers a new licensing model called Pay-as-you-go (PAYG).
-Learn more about all the licensing options for SQL Server 2022 at [SQL Server licensing](https://aka.ms/sqlserver2022licensing).
+SQL Server 2022 paid editions are licensed on individual instances using models like per core or with contract agreements such as Software Assurance (SA).Learn more about all the licensing options for SQL Server 2022 at [SQL Server licensing](https://aka.ms/sqlserver2022licensing).

 ## Feature differences for SQL Server 2022 from previous releases